BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Our method

 Moreover, from this example, one can immediately tell which sampling strategy is better: the first one is much smoother, and the second one suffers from discontinuity.
-This conclusion is never trivial because it directly proves that one pervasively used solution to obtain the importance maps -- the marginalized inverse transform sampling, a.k.a. row-column sampling -- is not suitable for generating good importance maps (Fig.~\ref{fig:comp_IS_OT}).
+This conclusion is never trivial because it directly proves that one pervasively used solution to obtain the importance maps -- the marginalized inverse transform sampling, a.k.a. row-column sampling -- is not suitable for generating good importance maps (Fig.~\ref{fig:comp_IS_wavelet_OT}).
 This is because a small perturbation in $\xi_0$ may result in a different row with a different 1D distribution, then even for similar $\xi_1$, the resulting column can be far away.

-Therefore, a good property that we prefer is \emph{locality}, i.e., the neighborhood of a point also maps to the neighborhood of its target according to the same mapping $f:\mathcal{N}(\xi^{(0)}, \xi^{(1)}) \mapsto \mathcal{N}(u, v)$.
-To satisfy this requirement, we refer to optimal transport (OT) -- specifically, discrete optimal transport from the Lagrangian view~\cite{feydy2019interpolating}, which is able to find an optimal 1-to-1 mapping between two \emph{point distributions} with the same number of points.
-In our case, this is to map from the unit square to the 2D BSDF slice for each combination of BSDF parameters $\epsilon$ and incident directions $\bo_{i}$.
+Therefore, we prefer a strategy that provides smooth mapping that a small perturbation makes the mapped sample move moderately nearby.
+To satisfy this requirement, we refer to optimal transport (OT) -- specifically, discrete optimal transport from the Lagrangian view~\cite{feydy2019interpolating}, which is able to find an optimal one-to-one mapping between two \emph{point distributions} with the same number of points.
+In our case, this is to map from the unit square to the 2D BSDF slice for each combination of BSDF parameters $\epsilon$ and outgoing directions $\bo_{o}$.

 To conduct optimal transport, we first discretize both distributions into ordered point sets

 where $n$ is the total number of points, and the $\delta(\cdot)$ is Dirac delta impulse at different positions.
 We weigh each point the same, which immediately indicates that it is the local densities of those points that represent the values of the original continuous distributions.
 In other words, the continuous-to-discrete conversion itself is exactly importance sampling.
 We manually convert the unit square into a regular grid $\bm{\alpha}$ (pixels) and use row-column sampling to convert the 2D BSDF slice into $\bm{\beta}$.